Earn a degree and learn how to influence buying decisions

 Accreditation & Disclosure

-Herzing University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+* The Business Division at Herzing University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+For a list of accredited programs please refer to our IACBE member status page.

 When I first toured the Herzing University campus three years ago, I knew I wanted to be a Herzing student.
 I could tell that the faculty and staff cared about who I was and they wanted to help me succeed.